 Government makes "restriction-testing declaration" and issues compulsory testing notice in respect of specified "restricted area" in Aberdeen

 A Government spokesman said, "Under Cap.
 599J, the Government can, according to the needs of infection control, make a 'restriction-testing declaration'.
-As a preliminary positive case with an unknown source was detected today and the preliminary test result involved a mutant strain, the risk of infection in the relevant area is assessed to be likely higher, so the Government decided to make a 'restriction-testing declaration' for the relevant area after the test result was found positive."
+As a case tested preliminarily positive who has lived in the abovementioned building was detected today, and the preliminary test result involved a mutant strain, the risk of infection in the relevant area is assessed to be likely higher, so the Government decided to make a 'restriction-testing declaration' for the relevant area after the test result was found to be positive."

-The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before 12am tomorrow.
-Persons subject to compulsory testing will be arranged to undergo nucleic acid testing at specimen collection stations where dedicated staff will collect samples through combined nasal and throat swabs.
+The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before 10pm tonight.
+Arrangements will be made for persons subject to compulsory testing to undergo a nucleic acid test at specimen collection stations where dedicated staff will collect samples through combined nasal and throat swabs.
 Persons subject to compulsory testing must stay at their place of residence until all test results are ascertained to avoid cross-infection risk.
-The Government will arrange door-to-door specimen collection for people with impaired mobility and elderly persons.
+The Government will arrange for door-to-door specimen collection for people with impaired mobility and elderly persons.

 If staying in the "restricted area" will cause unreasonable hardship to individuals who are not residents in the area when the declaration takes effect, government officers may exercise discretion and allow that person to leave the area after considering the individual circumstances.
 That person must have followed the instructions to undergo testing and leave his/her personal information for contact purposes.

-In addition, in accordance with the latest arrangement, persons residing in the same building as a confirmed local case with mutant strain are subject to compulsory testing on Days 3, 7, 12 and 19 counting from the day on which the confirmed case is announced.
+In addition, in accordance with the latest arrangement, persons who resided in the same building as the confirmed local case carrying variants of concern are required to undergo compulsory testing on days 3, 7, 12 and 19 counting from the day subsequent to that when the relevant confirmed case last stayed in that building before being admitted to hospital for treatment or leaving Hong Kong.

-The Southern District Office has set up a hotline (Tel: 6475 0584) which will start operation at 7.30pm today for residents restricted by the declaration to make enquiries and seek assistance.
+The Southern District Office has set up a hotline (Tel: 6475 0584) which starts operation at 7pm today for residents restricted by the declaration to make enquiries and seek assistance.
 The Social Welfare Department will also provide assistance to the affected persons.

 The Government appeals to persons subject to compulsory testing for their full co-operation by registering and undergoing testing, and waiting for the results patiently at home.
 The Government will strictly follow up on whether the persons concerned have complied with the compulsory testing notices and "restriction-testing declaration".
 Any person who fails to comply with the compulsory testing notices commits an offence and may be fined a fixed penalty of $5,000.
 The person would also be issued with a compulsory testing order requiring him or her to undergo testing within a specified time frame.
 Failure to comply with the compulsory testing order or the "restriction-testing declaration" is an offence and the offender would be liable to a fine at level 4 ($25,000) and imprisonment for six months.